pisaoutertracker/BurnIn_moduleTest/README.md

 Reminder: `python3 moduleTest.py --help`

-### Quick check of connection and supply (--readOnlyID)
+### Quick check of connection and supply (-c readOnlyID)
 To verify only the module connection and supply:
 ```
-python3 moduleTest.py --board fc7ot2 --slot 0 --module PS_26_05-IBA_00102 --session session1 --readOnlyID
+python3 moduleTest.py --board fc7ot2 --slot 0 --module PS_26_05-IBA_00102 --session session1 -c readOnlyID
 ```
- - `--readOnlyID` will limit the test to read the module ID.
-The code will check if the module ID is already existing in the local db, and, in that case, will find the corresponding module name, and check if it matches with the module name passed with the `--module` option.
+To run a complete test:
+ - `-c PSquickTest` will take about 14 min.
+ - `-c PSfullTest` will take about 110 min.
+ - `-c calibrationandpedenoise` is the test used in v5-*.
+ - The `-c` parameter will be passed directly to `runCalibration`.
+To show all options available use `-c help`.

 ### Multiple test
 You can run a test for multiple modules by passing a comma-separated list of slots and modules to `--slot` and `--module`.
 Example:
 ```
 python3 moduleTest.py --board fc7ot2 --slot 0,1 --module PS_26_05-IBA_00102,PS_26_05-IPG_00102 --session session1
 ```
+or you can specify the calibration process that you

 ## Standard module test description
 This script will:
 - create a XML file, starting from [PS_Module_v2p1.xml](https://gitlab.cern.ch/cms_tk_ph2/Ph2_ACF/-/blob/Dev/settings/PS_Module_v2p1.xml?ref_type=heads), to be used in `runCalibration` according to the options passed to `python3 moduleTest.py`;
 - run `fpgaconfig`;
-- run `runCalibration -b -c calibrationandpedenoise -f ModuleTest_settings.xml` independently per each module;
+- run `runCalibration -b -c PSquickTest -f ModuleTest_settings.xml` independently per each module;
 - read the output ROOT file of each module test and:
   - check which pixel/strip worked or crashed;
   - get the lpGBT hardware ID;